Intern Mentoring Program: Building a Better Future Together

 From a basic level, internship and mentorship are different.
-Internships focus on knowledge, upskilling, and work experience for a specific job role needed to perform the tasks.
-On the other hand, mentorship also focuses on interpersonal skills like leadership, commitment, and so on, which prepares students on an individual level.
+Internships focus on knowledge, upskilling, and meaningful experiences for a specific job role needed to perform the tasks.
+On the other hand, mentorship also focuses on interpersonal skills like leadership skills, commitment, and so on, which prepares students on an individual level.
 Internships need not include mentorship.

 Trainers need to be proactive in connecting at the initial stage itself with their interns.
 The first day can be overwhelming, and familiarizing them can go a long way in making them comfortable working with their peers.
 Walk them through the official guidelines in person and the paper.
 Showing them around the necessary amenities like canteens, cafes, and washrooms or informing them about the upcoming office activities or holidays are other ways to familiarize them.
 These activities may seem trivial, but the interns can make a difference in understanding the office processes and premises.

 The role of a trainer doesn’t end with introductory sessions or initial meetings.
 Students cannot fill their cups, and it is essential to be present at each stage.
 Check-in with them regularly and understand if they have any concerns.
 Some interns may even feel hesitant to approach their trainers even if they need help, and they may open up if the trainers are friendly and empathetic.